 5.3 Traditional buildings were designed to be porous, the thickness of their walls ensured that the inner surface would not get wet and that when dry weather returned the wall could dry out again.
 As the traditional lime mortar was softer than the surrounding brick much of the evaporation of moisture occurred through the mortar joints.
-In this way the mortar itself was sacrificial, slowly weathering away and eventually needing to be replaced by the process of repointing.
+In this way the mortar itself was sacrificial, slowly weathering away and eventually needing to be replaced by the process of repointing over a cycle lasting in excess of a hundred years in most cases.

 5.4 When modern cement is used the method of moisture transfer is altered.
 The Portland cement is harder and impermeable and as such moisture transfer is forced to occur through the face of the brick, eventually causing the decay of the brick itself.
-Portland cement is also brittle and inflexible and while lime mortar will allow a degree of movement within the building fabric, cement will crack at the slightest movement allowing moisture to further penetrate into the building along these cracks.
+Portland cement is also brittle and inflexible and while lime mortar will allow a degree of movement within the building fabric, cement will crack at the slightest movement allowing moisture to further penetrate into the building along these cracks by capillary action.